-This should be a part of a regular routine assessment/inspection to insure that your vents operate properly to achieve designed ventilation, and that they do not permit driving rain to blow through the vents.
-Ensure that the doors, vents and other openings are properly caulked and sealed so as to prevent water leakage.
-Fire rated metal doors which are corroded, should be replaced.
+This should be a part of your regular routine maintenance to ensure that your vents operate properly to achieve designed ventilation, and that they do not permit driving rain to blow through the vents.
+We also want to ensure that the doors, vents and other openings are properly caulked and sealed to prevent water leakage.
+Fire rated metal doors that are corroded should be replaced.
 In addition to having lost their fire resistance, a corroded door may not possess the structural integrity necessary to withstand gale force or higher winds.

 Check all sump pumps, float switches and alarms to ensure proper operation.

-This process ought to be part of a regular preventive maintenance schedule and needs no further explanation.
-Please note, not every elevator pit is equipped with float switches, which are usually located in elevators where the buildings are located within a flood zone.
+This process ought to be part of a regular P.M. schedule and needs no further explanation.
+Not every elevator pit is equipped with float switches, which are usually located in elevators where the buildings are located within a flood zone.
 This essential device prevents the elevator from operating and sustaining damage in the event of a pump failure and the flooding of the pit.
-If you are not sure if your elevator is so equipped, please call your elevator contractor.
+If you are not sure if your elevator is equipped with this device, call your elevator contractor.

 Check all sump pumps, float switches and alarm in elevator pits.

 This is a procedure recommended in addition to your regular P.M. schedule.
 This should be performed when a hurricane warning has been declared.
-Conditions do change and equipment can fail when needed the most.
-During the "No-name Storm" of 2000, the County buildings had very little flooding of pits due to failed pumps, and those were the only units damaged.
+Conditions do change and equipment can fail when you need it most.
+During the "No-name Storm" of 2000, the County had very little flooding of pits due to failed pumps, and those were the only units damaged.

-Close up all vents and openings on top of hoistway and machine room to prevent water from intruding.
+Close up all vents and openings in top of hoistway and machine room to prevent water from intruding.

 While this procedure appears obvious, it should be noted that adequate ventilation for the elevator machinery is necessary.
-If the machine room is air-conditioned there shouldn't be any vents for the machine room, unless needed for emergencies.
-If you depend on ambient ventilation (powered or passive) this should really be done at the very last stages of the facility preparation, as the equipment can heat up much faster than one may think.
+If the machine room is air-conditioned, you shouldn't have vents for the machine room, unless they're used for emergencies.
+If you depend on ambient ventilation (powered or passive) this should be done at the very last stages of your facility preparation, as the equipment can heat up much faster than you might think.
+Hoistway ventilation is not as critical and close-up can be performed early on.
 It is a risk for fire protection, so this should not be done semi-permanently.
 Put it on before a storm and take it down after the storm has passed.
-It is preferable to have a permanent means of preventing water from intruding into the space, it should be installed in such a manner to still allow ventilation, such as a hood over the exterior vent grilles.
+It is preferable to have a permanent means of preventing water from intruding this space by installing it in a manner that will still allow ventilation, such as a hood over the exterior vent grilles.
 It should be noted that not all hoistway vents may be readily accessible and permanent covers or hoods should be designed and installed prior to hurricane season to prevent driving rain from entry.
 Since hoistway vents are at the top of the shaft, they may be readily accessible from the roof of the building.
-If not, a cover may be installed from the inside, either by the elevator contractor or properly qualified building maintenance personnel.
+If not, a cover may be installed from the inside, either by your elevator contractor or properly qualified building maintenance personnel.

 Elevators that open to the atmosphere should have sandbags placed all along bottom of hoistway doors.

-This should be the very last thing done during the warning phase, just before the building is evacuated.
-Buildings designated as "hurricane safe", which may house some personnel, should perform this just before the winds rise above 45 MPH.
+This should be the very last thing you do during the warning phase, just before you evacuate the building.
+Buildings so designated as ''hurricane safe,'' which will house some personnel, should perform this just before the winds rise above 45 MPH.
 We have recommended the middle of the hoistway as a compromise.

 Hydraulic elevators should be parked at the top floor to minimize damage to the car equipment, unless the elevator entrances are open to the atmosphere in unenclosed elevator lobbies, then the best place is the middle landing (or top for two stops) to best protect the piston.